MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 #### How checksum is generated and validated?
 Generating checksum is done by Verhoeff_algorithm.
 The Verhoeff algorithm’s most common usage is in the UIDAI-Aadhaar number generation program.
 The Verhoeff algorithm is a complicated one, and cannot be calculated manually.
 This is suitable for computer-era.

+The Verhoeff algorithm, a checksum formula for error detection first published in 1969, was developed by Dutch mathematician Jacobus Verhoeff (born 1927).
+Like the more widely known Luhn algorithm, it works with strings of decimal digits of any length.
+It detects all single-digit errors and all transposition errors involving two adjacent digits.

+As 100 crores+ Aadhaar numbers will be generated, the Verhoeff Algorithm was the chosen one.
+And, it is not expected that anyone will try to manually validate the Aadhaar number.

 ## pytesseract
 Pytesseract is a Python package that allows you to extract text from images.
 If you have a picture that has some text in it, pytesseract can pull out the text into a Python program.
 That's pretty cool.
 Pytesseract is a wrapper around a program from Google called tesseract.
 It's tesseract that extracts the text from pictures.
 Pytesseract is there to help you use tesseract in your Python programs.
 ### tesseract